flixOpt/flixOpt/README.md

 flixOpt is in early state!
 Not completely documented yet,...
 Do not hesitate to contact authors!

+It is necessary to add the root directory of the flixOpt package to your PYTHONPATH variables.

 Collaboration is welcome!
 ## introduction
 **flixOpt** is an vector based optimization framework creating and solving mixed-integer programming problems (MILP).
 It is created with focus on energy flows but can be used for material flows as well.